High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Comments on individual sources

-The map of TS values in the region of the size $1^\circ\times 1^\circ$ at the energies $E\ge 1$~GeV around the source position is shown in Fig. \ref{fig:TS_MS1221}.
-To construct this map we included all the sources from the 1-st year {\it Fermi} catalog situated at the distance $\theta\le 14^\circ$ from the source position into the model of source distribution on the sky.
-One can see that the source can be clearly in the TS map.
+The map of TS values in the region of size $1^\circ\times 1^\circ$ at energies $E\ge 1$~GeV around the source position is shown in Fig. \ref{fig:TS_MS1221}.
+To construct this map, we included all the sources from the first year {\it Fermi} catalog situated at the distance $\theta\le 14^\circ$ from the source position into the model of source distribution on the sky.
+One can clearly see the source in the TS map.